 Skip down this page to actual dipole measurements

 |Balanced and Unbalanced

 Many articles and technical sources on baluns or balun design ignore voltage, focusing only on current.
 Focusing only on current is a serious oversight that can result in defective system design.

 Equal currents alone do not assure balance, and SWR is not a confirmation of proper system operation.

 Properly working systems, both balanced and unbalanced, have exactly equal and opposite currents in each conductor.
 VOLTAGE distribution determines if a system is balanced or unbalanced.

-We can test balance quality of a balun by moving a ground (common with signal source) to points A, B, and C and watching voltages or currents in the load.
-The best balun would have the least change in input SWR or current through R1 and R2 as the ground is moved.
+Current balun balance quality can be evaluated by moving a ground (common with signal source) to points A, B, and C while watching voltages or currents in the load.
+As a current balun becomes better, it will show less input SWR change or less current change through R1 and R2 as the test ground is moved.

-The same test above can be used, at high power, to roughly evaluate the power handling of the balun.
-The balun should not overheat at full power in a worse case condition for output jumper position.
+The same test above can be used, at high power with suitable resistors, to roughly evaluate balun power handling in ideal systems.
+The balun should not overheat at full power in the experimental worse case jumper position.
 Heating limits in an HF balun, regardless of load impedance, is almost exclusively due to losses in the core.
 This is true for any type of balun in the real world.
 Do not confuse heating with flux-saturation of magnetic materials.
 Flux saturation does not necessarily cause heating, it simply means the core cannot carry any more flux and any additional current causes a reduction in inductance.
 Virtually all HF cores heat from the loss tangent of the core.
 The loss tangent causes the core impedance to appear as a complex combination of resistance and reactance.
 The resistive part represents the dissipative characteristics, while reactance is lossless.